scemercat1/airplaneOndocs/docs/privacy-policy.md

 # 🔒 Privacy Policy

-This **Privacy Policy** explains how AirplaneON handles your information when you use our bot or documentation.
-By using AirplaneON, you agree to this policy.
+This **Privacy Policy** explains how Aircraft Games handles your information when you use our bot or documentation.
+By using Aircraft Games, you agree to this policy.

 ---

 # 1️⃣ Information We Collect

-AirplaneON does **not store any personal information** by default.
+Aircraft Games does **not store any personal information** by default.
 However, your Discord account may interact with the bot for moderation purposes, which may include:

 - Discord username and ID
 - Messages sent in your server (if moderation commands like `/warn`, `/mute` are used)
 - Roles and permissions within the server

-> **Note:** Self-hosted versions of AirplaneON run entirely on your server.
+> **Note:** Self-hosted versions of Aircraft Games run entirely on your server.
 All data remains on your server and is **not sent to any third-party**.

 ---